Handbook » Student Handbook - Behavioral Expectations, Consequences and Privileges

 Impersonating a student or staff member on social media or posting inappropriate images or memes contradicts responsible behavior.
 Following accounts that are impersonating or defamatory against the school, staff or students only promotes this irresponsible behavior and contributes to the problem and is not condoned by the school administration.

-Students' personal cell phones or devices are subject to a search if reasonable suspicion arises that the device contains evidence of a violation of school policy or the law, or if there is information that there is a danger to the school, staff, students, or personnel.
+Students' personal cell phones or devices including smart watches are subject to a search if reasonable suspicion arises that the device contains evidence of a violation of school policy or the law, or if there is information that there is a danger to the school, staff, students, or personnel.

 Student Dissent